canonical/curtin/doc/devel/README-vmtest.txt

     The tests themselves don't actually have to run as root, but the test setup does.
   * the 'tools' directory must be in your path.
-  * test will set apt_proxy in the guests to the value of 'apt_proxy' environment variable.
+  * test will set apt: { proxy } in the guests to the value of 'apt_proxy' environment variable.
 If that is not set it will look at the host's apt config and read 'Acquire::HTTP::Proxy'

 == Environment Variables ==
 Some environment variables affect the running of vmtest
   * apt_proxy:
     test will set apt_proxy in the guests to the value of 'apt_proxy'.
     If that is not set it will look at the host's apt config and read 'Acquire::HTTP::Proxy'